 The ratio in the chart above is calculated by dividing the 'Wilshire 5000 Total Market Index' by the US GDP.
 The Wilshire 5000 is widely accepted as the definitive benchmark for the US equity market and is intended to measure the total market capitalization of all US equity securities with readily available price data.

 In contrast to the Wilshire 5000, the Dow Jones only contains 30 publicly traded companies.
 The index is price-weighted, so stocks with a higher share price are given greater weight.
 For these reasons, it is not as accurate as the Wilshire 5000 for measuring the market capitalization.
 However, all these ratios look very similar - and since the Dow Jones is one of the oldest indexes, this ratio goes back to 1790.

 500 consists of 500 large US companies.
 Just like the Wilshire 5000, it is a capitalization-weighted Index.
 It captures approximately 80% of the available total market

-Update: The S&P 500 performed almost identically to the Wilshire 5000.
+Update: Since 1971, the S&P 500 performed almost identically to the Wilshire 5000.
 However, the S&P 500 is still just a proxy for the total value of all US publicly-traded equities and over the long-term it performed differently.
 According to this paper (page A56), the US market cap to gdp ratio in the late 1800's was around 50%, which is a third of what it was during the Dot-com bubble of 2000.

 An error appeared while loading the data.
 Maybe there is a technical problem with the data source.
 Please let me know if this happens regularly @silvan_frank.